phucmap85/Quidk-website/README.md

 [Huynh Tan Phuc](https://www.facebook.com/HtPuc)

 ## Feedback and contributions
-If you have a feature request or run into issues using the website, please [file an issue](https://github.com/lqphuc123/Quidk/issues).</br>
+If you have a feature request or run into issues using the website, please [fill an issue](https://github.com/lqphuc123/Quidk/issues).</br>
 Thank you for your contributing.